chandanasy/chandanasy/README.md

 👩🏽‍💻 **On the Job Hunt:** I'm on the lookout for opportunities that resonate with my passion for **Machine Learning, Data Science, and Data Analytics**.
 Let's talk if you have job openings that align with my skill set and career goals!

 🌱 **Ready to Collaborate:** I'm keen to contribute to impactful projects.
-If you're seeking someone with expertise in coding, documentation, or testing, I'm your person.
+If you're seeking someone with expertise in Machine Learning/Deep Learning or Data Analysis - I'm your person.